hunglee2027-gif/MSE465_final_project/README.md

 3.Perform Center of Mass (CoM) analysis or center-beam alignment at each probe position.

 4.Complete probe center calibration and execute background subtraction based on the alignment results.
-### Hung-Chin Lee: Diffraction Analysis & Vector Extraction
+### Part ２ :Hung-Chin Lee: Diffraction Analysis & Vector Extraction
 1.Compute the spatially averaged diffraction pattern from the entire dataset to define the system's reference lattice.

 2.Conduct dominant Bragg peak detection within the diffraction pattern at each probe position.